 - the kinds of events and data to write to a holder-audit-log.

-The purpose of the TRD component is to state the (various, sometimes intermediary) results of transactions, by collecting data from the Business Data Stores, and creating a set of (related) statements/claims that can subsequently be issued to other Parties.
-A special kind of result is the (provisioning of) a credential that its Owner already has created.
+The purpose of the data discloser component is to state the (various, sometimes intermediary) results of transactions, by collecting data from the Business Data Stores, and creating a set of (related) statements/claims that can subsequently be issued to other parties.
+A special kind of result is the (provisioning of) a credential that its principal already has created.

-The TRD Issuing Policy specifies the kinds of (linked-)data-objects that credentials may be created for.
-This allows the TRD to construct such a (linked-)data-objects for every subject-id that identifies a subject of the class for which a credential can be issued, which can subsequently be sent to the Issuer component that can turn it into a credential of a specific sort.
+The data discloser policy specifies the kinds of (linked-)data-objects that credentials may be created for.
+This allows the data discloser to construct such a (linked-)data-objects for every subject-id that identifies a subject of the class for which a credential can be issued, which can subsequently be sent to the issuer component that can turn it into a credential of a specific sort.

-You can think of the TRD as the component that pulls all data together that can be put in a credential (e.g. in a passport), and the Issuer as the component that puts the data in an (empty) passport, and signing it so as to create the actual credential.
+You can think of the data discloser as the component that pulls all data together that can be put in a credential (e.g. in a passport), and the issuer as the component that puts the data in an (empty) passport, and signing it so as to create the actual credential.

-The TRD may either push credential data to the Issuer component, so that the Issuer always has up-to-date credentials, or it can wait until the Issuer requests credential data for the creation of a credential of a specific type for a specific subject.
+The data discloser may either push credential data to the issuer component, so that the issuer always has up-to-date credentials, or it can wait until the issuer requests credential data for the creation of a credential of a specific type for a specific subject.

-[TRD.1] We assume/stipulate that the Party maintains a credential catalogue that contains this, and other information about every kind of credential that it issues, and that such catalogues are available to other Parties that want or need to use such credentials.
+[Data Discloser.1] We assume/stipulate that the party maintains a credential-catalogue that contains this, and other information about every kind of credential that it issues, and that such catalogues are available to other parties that want or need to use such credentials.

 3.5.
 Issuer Component, and its Policy/Preferences

-- sets of (related) statements or claims (e.g. as produced by the TRD)
+- sets of (related) statements/claims (e.g. as produced by the data discloser)

-- metadata (e.g. type of credential, date of issuing and expiration, endpoints, e.g. for revocation checking, credential definition, credential advertisements, credential enforcement policy, etc.)
+- metadata (e.g. type of credential, date of issuing and expiration, endpoints, e.g. for revocation checking, credential type, credential advertisements, credential enforcement policy, etc.)

-Another purpose that an Issuer might serve is to provide a means that allows any other Agent that somehow has obtained a copy or presentation of a credential, to verify whether or not the data therein is conformant to the business administration of its Owner.
+Another purpose that an issuer might serve is to provide a means that allows any other agent that somehow has obtained a copy or presentation of a credential, to verify whether or not the data therein is conformant to the business administration of its principal.
 We will use the term ‘revocation service’ to refer to such means.
-Whether or not an Issuer provides such a service, and what kind of revocation service is provided (e.g. a revocation list, an online revocation status protocol, etc.), is a decision that its Owner should make, and specify in the Issuer Policies/Preferences.
+Whether or not an issuer provides such a service, and what kind of revocation service is provided (e.g. a revocation list, an online revocation status protocol, etc.), is a decision that its principal should make, and specify in the issuer policies%/Preferences.